 Even now, the best sales leaders are regularly being courted by a number of top companies at the same time.
-This is especially true in a slow economy, when competition for clients and deals is fiercer than ever, and the best talent is worth the investment.
+This is especially true in a slow economy, when competition for clients and deals is fiercer than ever, and the best sales talent is worth the investment.
 Talent seekers who want the best need to be thinking about how to “win” top talent in the recruiting game.

 In my career, I’ve hired hundreds of accomplished people and have led multiple companies through successful PE exits.
 Now I talk to companies every day who are looking to do the same.
 Here are some things I’ve learned about recruiting A-players:

 When a company implements a new strategy, it always has a go-to-market plan.
 Recruiting campaigns should be no different.
 This means you need to think about the big picture of your hiring campaign.
 What are your strengths as a company?
 What are you offering, both in terms of benefits and corporate culture?
 Create one-pagers with top messaging points you want to convey to candidates and the top points you’ll use to “sell” a candidate on your company.
 Everyone involved in recruiting should know these points inside and out.

 To have a successful recruiting campaign, you might have to look at overhauling your brand – and your website.
 It’s the first place candidates will go to find out more about you.
 Most candidates are looking for a dynamic, challenging place to work and grow.
 Does your website convey this?
 Is it cluttered with too much text and too many images?
 Make sure candidates don’t have to cut through the “noise” to get to the highlights.
 Create a separate page on the site dedicated to recruiting, so candidates can learn more about what you’re offering and the culture of the company.